 150th Anniversary Steering Committee:

-Sharon Jones Schweitzer is assistant vice president for External Relations.
+Sharon Jones Schweitzer is the former assistant vice president for External Relations.
 You can follow her @sjschweitzer.